Shopify/pitchfork/docs/PHILOSOPHY.md

 However `pitchfork` solves this with its reforking feature.
 If enabled and properly configured it very significantly increase Copy-on-Write performance, closing the gap with threaded servers.

+## Assume Modern Depoyment Methods

+Pitchfork assumes it is deployed using modern tools such as either containers or advanced init systems such as systemd.
+As such it doesn't provide classic daemon functionaly like pidfile management, log rediction and reopening, config reloading etc.